Die for the Government

 Die for the Government is the debut studio album by the U.S. punk rock band Anti-Flag, released in 1996.
 After this album, bassist Andy Flag played with Anti-Flag on their EP North America Sucks, but left soon after as they couldn't get along as a band.
 The CD booklet bids farewell to Andy Flag.

 The front cover gives the title "Die for the Government", but side of the CD reads "Die for Your Government".

-Background

-Some members of the local community accused the band of selling out for signing with a national label.